Cuprate/cuprate/database/README.md

 However, the actual API `cuprate_database` exposes for practical usage for the main `cuprated` binary (and other `async` use-cases) is the asynchronous `service` API, which _does_ have a thread model backing it.

-As such, when `cuprate_database::service`'s initialization function is called, threads will be spawned and maintained until the user disconnects.
+As such, when [`cuprate_database::service`'s initialization function](https://github.com/Cuprate/cuprate/blob/9c27ba5791377d639cb5d30d0f692c228568c122/database/src/service/free.rs#L33-L44) is called, threads will be spawned and maintained until the user drops (disconnects) the returned handles.

-The current system is:
+The current behavior is:
 - [1 writer thread](https://github.com/Cuprate/cuprate/blob/9c27ba5791377d639cb5d30d0f692c228568c122/database/src/service/write.rs#L52-L66)
 - [As many reader threads as there are system threads](https://github.com/Cuprate/cuprate/blob/9c27ba5791377d639cb5d30d0f692c228568c122/database/src/service/read.rs#L104-L126)